lee-lindley/plsql_utilities/README.md

 Given a cursor that returns two columns, both of which that should be VARCHAR2 up to 4000 chars, populate and return an associative array with indicies from the first column and values from the second column.

+#### query2hash

+Creates a cursor from the query string and passes to *cursor2hash*.
+Note that the package is defined with invoker rights (AUTHID CURRENT_USER), so the caller must have privileges on any objects used by the query.

 #### indicies_of

 Given an associative array (hash), returns the indicies in the order Oracle stores them